-There is no excuse for any player being paid thirteen million dollars to not be mindful of the score and the game clock.
+There is no excuse for any player being paid $13 million to not be mindful of the score and the game clock.

 J.R.
 Smith apparently was not paying attention.
 George Hill misses his second free throw and the score is tied.
 J.R.
 Smith rebounds the ball and has a chance to win the game by either passing it to a teammate for a shot or by shooting it himself.

 He dribbles out the ball as if they had the lead.

 LeBron James then approaches Smith and makes him realize his mistake.
 Smith then passes to George Hill for a three-point shot with barely any time remaining and if Hill made the shot, it would not have counted anyway.

 This led to the Cavs losing in overtime and Smith being mocked by Warriors fans as the series "MVP."

 Countless memes have been made of this scene where James expresses his frustration over Smith's boneheaded play.

 This scene was truly a Shaqtin' A Fool moment.